 Leaders are readers.
 Reading helps you discover ideas to try and expand your mental models.

-“Here’s a look at some of the best leadership books to be released in June 2021.
-Don’t miss out on other great new and future releases not listed here.”
+“Here’s a look at some of the best leadership books to be released in February 2022.
+Be sure to check out the other great titles being offered this month.”